 You can either prepare it in a separate bowl or mix it together in the container you’ll be storing it in.

 You do not want too much open space in the container.
-It is best to choose one that just barely fits all of the seasoning mix.
+Choose one that just barely fits all of the seasoning mix.

 Store the glass container in a cool, dry space.
 A spice cabinet (NOT over the stove!) or a dry pantry both work great.